 Moreover, it takes several minutes of intense heat to melt the kind of rocks that form the surface of the Moon, whereas the LM’s exhaust struck the same surface spot only for a few seconds.
 There simply wasn’t enough heat or time to cause significant melting or cratering.
 What we do see in the Apollo photographs is a slight discoloration, possibly due to charring or to a chemical reaction of the propellant with the rock, and traces of fluid erosion.

-No crater was expected by mission planners due to direct previous experience: the automatic Surveyor probes had landed on the Moon between 1966 and 1968, sending back TV pictures of the landing site and chemical and physical tests of the lunar surface, which showed no cratering and indicated a compact rocky nature that allowed safe touchdown.
+No crater was expected by mission planners due to direct previous experience: seven automatic Surveyor probes had landed on the Moon between 1966 and 1968, sending back TV pictures of the landing site and chemical and physical tests of the lunar surface, which showed no cratering and indicated a compact rocky nature that allowed safe touchdown.
 The Apollo astronauts didn’t fly into the absolute unknown; they had a fairly good idea of what to expect.